 The U.S. Bureau of Labor Statistics is projecting job growth of 6% for single subject high school teachers and 12% growth at the kindergarten and multiple subject levels in the next decade.
 Students who pursue endorsements in ESOL, reading or special education will be rewarded with substantial job market growth expected in these areas.
 Now is the perfect time to become a teacher.

-The M.A. in Teaching program is now accepting inquiries and applicants for 2017.
+The M.A. in Teaching program is now accepting inquiries and applications for 2018.

 M.A. in Teaching Degree: Sample Job Titles